Myth: It's All About Your Mother

 Myth: All Therapy Is the Same

 All kinds of therapy are, in essence, a conversation.
 But the content and structure of that conversation depend on the type of therapy.
 Solution-focused therapy helps identify and implement strategies that have worked for you in the past.
 Interpersonal therapy helps improve your interactions with the people in your life.
+Psychodynamic psychotherapy, a variant of traditional psychoanalysis, aims to give people greater insight into their psychological conflicts and unconscious motivations and feelings.
 Other options include cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT).

 Facts About CBT

 Cognitive behavioral therapy is one of the most studied forms of psychotherapy.
 This approach teaches you to recognize and change self-defeating thoughts and behaviors.
 It is especially effective at treating depression, anxiety, and substance abuse, but can also be helpful for everyday issues, like sleeping better and adopting healthy habits.
 A typical course of CBT lasts six to 20 sessions.